Volkswagen Tiguan Allspace (2016-2020) Review

 If you spend lots of time on motorways, you’ll want to get a 2.0-litre diesel-powered model.
 The 150hp model is an excellent all-rounder, it returns more than 40mpg and it cruises quietly at speed.

 Entry-level 1.5-litre petrol cars come exclusively with front-wheel drive while 150hp diesel cars can be had with optional four-wheel drive.
-This grippier setup comes as standard on 190hp and 220hp petrol cars and 190hp and 240hp diesel models, but it’s only worth paying extra for if you’re certain you’ll be using your VW Tiguan Allspace on slippery, muddy surfaces and need the extra traction.
+This grippier set-up is only worth paying extra for if you’re certain you’ll be using your VW Tiguan Allspace on slippery, muddy surfaces and need the extra traction.

 Despite its large size, the VW Tiguan Allspace is pretty easy to drive in town.
 The steering is light and the raised seating position and large windows give you a good view out to help when manoeuvring through tight spaces.
 Were it not for the rear windscreen being someway further back, the seven-seat Allspace would feel exactly like the smaller Tiguan to drive.

 It soaks up bumps just as well as the standard Tiguan around town, too – especially in SEL models that come with adaptive suspension that lets you choose between firmer, sportier settings and softer, more comfortable setups.

 Head out of town and you’ll find the VW Tiguan Allspace has plenty of grip through tight corners and its tall body doesn’t lean excessively as you steer through a series of twisty curves.
 Sure, it feels less athletic than the likes of a SEAT Tarraco, but there should be no reason for passengers to feel queasy – even those in the rearmost seats.